Drug Testing (The Office): Reception

 "Drug Testing" originally aired on NBC in the United States on April 26, 2006.
 "Drug Testing" received 3.9/10 in the ages 18–49 demographic in the Nielsen ratings.
 This means that 3.9 percent of all households with an 18- to 49-year-old living in it watched the episode, and ten percent had their television tuned to the channel at any point.
 "Drug Testing" was watched by 7.8 million viewers.

 "Drug Testing" was generally well received by critics.
-Lindsey Thomas of Rolling Stone named Dwight interrogating the workers in the Office after finding the joint in the parking lot one of the top twenty-five scenes from the show, ranking it at number fifteen.
-Alan Sepinwall of The Seattle Times wrote that "'Drug Testing' (in which Rainn Wilson's supercilious Dwight paraded around the office wearing a Smokey Bear hat and carrying a coffee cup filled with undrinkable liquid)" allowed the show to finally make "The Leap."
+Lindsey Thomas of Rolling Stone named Dwight interrogating the workers in the Office after finding the joint in the parking lot number fifteen of the top twenty-five moments from the show.
+Alan Sepinwall of The Seattle Times wrote that "Drug Testing" allowed the show to finally make "The Leap."
 Brendan Babish of DVD Verdict was pleased with the entry and awarded it an "A−".
 He was pleased with the episode's emphasis on Dwight and called it "a far better showcase for Dwight's many charms than 'Dwight's Speech'."
 M. Giant of Television Without Pity awarded the episode an "A".
-Not all reviews were so glowing.
 Michael Sciannamea of AOL TV was more critical of the episode and wrote that he "didn't think this episode was so hot", calling the premise "a good idea that didn't really take off".
 He also disliked Jim and Pam's subplot and called it "rather childish" and wrote that it "didn't seem to go anywhere".